Trump receives a target letter in Jan. 6 special counsel investigation

 Former President Donald Trump posted on social media on Tuesday that he has received a letter indicating he is the target of a criminal investigation by a grand jury investigating attempts to interfere with the peaceful transfer of power after the 2020 election.

-Multiple sources confirmed to CBS News that the former president's post is accurate — he did receive a target letter in the special counsel's investigation into the events surrounding the 2020 presidential election.
+Multiple sources confirmed to CBS News that the former president's post is accurate, and a senior Trump source told CBS that Trump did receive a target letter on Sunday night to report to the grand jury, which was related to special counsel's Jan.
+6 probe.

 The former president said on Truth Social, his social media platform, that he had received a letter saying he's "a TARGET" of an investigation from special counsel Jack Smith Sunday night.
 Trump said he was given four days to report to the grand jury.